Subtixx/idea-number-converter/README.md

 # Why?
 Because some greedy little ... put up this exact plugin on the jetbrains marketplace <b>PAID</b>
 which is a really scummy move.
+My opinion is that these little "helper" plugins <b>SHOULD NOT BE</b> a monthly subscription.
+This is just ludicrous!
+Why the duck do people think this is okay?

 # How?